priv-kweihmann/meta-sca/docs/add_your_own.md

 This page should show you how to integrate your very own linting module into sca.

-For now this should about modules working on recipes
+For now this should be about modules working on recipes

 ## Prerequisites